chocolatey-community/chocolatey-packages/automatic/mono/Readme.md

 - [Comprehensive Technology Coverage][]: Bindings and managed implementations of many popular libraries and protocols.

 ## Notes
 - Starting from package version 5.8.0.127 and onwards 64bit is supported, unfortunately the 64bit version does not contain the GTK# runtime.
-Please either install the 32bit edition (`chocol install mono --x86`), or the [gtksharp](https://chocolatey.org/packages/gtksharp) package if this is needed.
+Please either install the 32bit edition (`choco install mono --x86`), or the [gtksharp](https://chocolatey.org/packages/gtksharp) package if this is needed.